ileathan/bundle-html-scripts/README.md

 require('bundle-html-scripts')('http://example.com/file.html')
 ```

-Both commands above will create a file `./bundle.js` on success.
+Both commands above will create a file `./bundle.min.js` and a `./bundle.mangle.js` on success.
 There should be no problem parsing files with scripts inside comments, multiline included.
 On failure keep trying... after 10+ attempts open an issue including the link.